encode/django-rest-framework/docs/api-guide/routers.md

 ### Routing for extra actions

-Any method on the viewset decorated with `@action` will be included in the generated routes.
-For example, given a method like this on the `UserViewSet` class:
+A viewset may [mark extra actions for routing][route-decorators] by decorating a method with the `@action` decorator.
+These extra actions will be included in the generated routes.
+For example, given the `set_password` method on the `UserViewSet` class:

     from myapp.permissions import IsAdminOrIsSelf
     from rest_framework.decorators import action